qwerty-arun/Lets_learn/README.md

 - Intellectual Properties: Patents, trademarks and rights.
 - RF Circuits: Special cases of lossless transmission lines.
 - Communication: Analysis of signals with added noise.
+## Be so good they can't ignore you
+- Mission requires capital.
+- Mission requires little bets.
+You must deploy small, concrete experiments that concrete feedback.
+These bets allow you to tentatively explore specific avenues surrounding your general mission.
+- Great missions are transformed into great successes as the result of using small and achievable projects.
+- The law of remarkability: An idea inspires people to remark about it, and is launched in a venue where such remarking is made easy.
+- For a mission-driven project to succeed, it should be remarkable in two different ways.
+First, it must compel people who encounter it to remark about it to others.
+Second, it must be launched in a venue that supports such remarking.
 # 12/11/24
 ## PCB Designing
 - Only 10 minutes of tutorial covered today.
 But learnt a lot.